 Walking Each Other Home: Cultural Practices at End of Life

 This exhibit at the Arizona State Museum runs September 10, 2022 – February 25, 2023 and shares stories and traditions that were documented as part of our End of Life: Continuum project supported by the Arizona End of Life Care Partnership with funds from the David and Lura Lovell Foundation.

 End-of-Life Audio Stories

 Since early 2020, we’ve been working with a cohort five ethnographers to document the lives of five end-of-life caregivers in Southern Arizona.
 Their research aims to amplify stories and methods of end-of-life caregivers in order to demystify their work, share best cultural practices, reduce stigma, and connect audiences to end-of-life care planning options.
-Ethnographic findings will be shared here, in BorderLore, and in a special end-of-life exhibit at the Arizona State Museum in 2022.
+Ethnographic findings are shared here and in a special end-of-life exhibit at the Arizona State Museum.

 EOL Practices in Southern Arizona: Gatherings & Videos

 In 2019, as part of our Continuum: End of Life program, SFA facilitated a series of community gatherings, which were guided by local hosts and included a meal, conversation, and education about end-of-life practices, rituals, and traditions.
 While these gatherings were private, these videos offer a mini-ethnography of several key community members to illuminate some of the practices and traditions shared.
 Films and gatherings made possible with support from the Shaaron Kent Endowment Fund at the Community Foundation for Southern Arizona and The David and Lura Lovell Foundation.

 The Southwest Folklife Alliance is a partner in the Arizona End of Life Care Partnership, a growing network of organizations and individuals committed to ensuring quality of life at every stage through education, support, sound policy and choices.